shepuk/Project2-Match3-Game/README.md

 #### Manual Testing
 - Multiple browsers and devices were used to test the application.
 - Modern browsers such as Chrome, Firefox and Edge display and load content as expected.
 Older browsers such as Internet Explorer are not compatible with this website - due to features such as drag and drop, and some styling choices.
 - Mobile browsers handle styling and responsive design very well.
-However due to drag and drop not being supported by mobile browsers, the actual game is not playable until I incorporate this functionality.
-Again, this was known before I started and the application was designed to be desktop-first from the beginning.
+Thanks to some built-in JavaScript handlers, I was also able to incorporate a control scheme for mobile users.
 - Friends and family were utilised to test links, spelling, design and responsiveness.

 ## Setup, Backups & Depoyment